 Dom’s number one tip for aspiring collectors is: do your research.
 He says if there’s a fan forum for the item you’re after, get involved in it and benefit from the knowledge and experience of others.

-If you’ve had success buying and selling action figures, tell us all about it below – we always love hearing from you!
+If you’ve had success buying and selling action figures, or have any questions, tell us all about it below – we always love hearing from you at Money Magpie!